Kroc/v80/README.md

 [NTVCM]:  https://github.com/davidly/ntvcm
 [RunCPM]: https://github.com/MockbaTheBorg/RunCPM

 It currently runs on CP/M with plans to make it self-hosting (can assemble itself) with ports to [Agon Light], [Zeal 8-bit OS] and other Z80-based systems.
-In the future _v80_ will support other CPUs and cross-assembly.
+In the future _v80_ will support other CPUs and cross-assembly (assembling 6502 on Z80 etc).

 [Zeal 8-bit OS]: https://github.com/zeal8bit/Zeal-8-bit-OS
 [Agon Light]:    https://www.thebyteattic.com/p/agon.html

+If you feel like you could write a C version of _v80_, [your help](https://github.com/Kroc/v80/issues/4) would be appreciated as it would remove the need to simulate CP/M to assemble on PC, with the no-directories limit that imposes.

 ## ~~Features~~